walk-craftsman/learn_django/README.md

 # learn_django
 self learning about django on python

-django is little dificult for me.
+django is little difficult for me.